-- What is your favorite way to distract yourself that makes you feel incredibly happy?
+- What’s your favorite way to distract yourself while also making you feel incredibly happy?

-- Imagine you’ve suddenly become the dream version of yourself you’ve always wanted to become.
+- Imagine you’ve suddenly become the dream version of yourself; you’re who you’ve always wanted to become.
 Describe in detail what that looks like, feels like, and what that looks like on a daily basis.
 What are you prioritizing?
 What can you change now to become that dream version of yourself?

-- If everything was taken away from you (items, career, titles, etc), who are you?
+- Who are you if everything was taken away from you (items, career, titles, etc.)?

-- A common misconception about spirituality is that you have to be positive, high vibrational, and happy all the time.
+- A common misconception about spirituality is that you must always be positive, highly vibrational, and happy.
 However, it’s not wrong or un-spiritual to feel the full range of emotions at any given time.
 Write down your thoughts and opinions on this statement.

 How To Celebrate and Ritual Ideas For The Full Beaver Moon

-The bears, squirrels, and beavers are all preparing for Winter and we can embrace these plans and intentions as well.
+The bears, squirrels, and beavers are all preparing for Winter, and we can also embrace these plans and intentions.
 Contemplate what brings you joy and comfort.
 How can you surround yourself with people and items that will soothe you and lift your spirits during the dark and cold months ahead?

-Work towards finishing the goals that are most important to you before Winter is officially here.
-The peaceful and quiet days of Winter are almost upon us and it’s time to complete your to-do list so you can fully embrace this beautiful season.
+Work towards finishing the goals most important to you before Winter is officially here.
+Winter’s peaceful and quiet days are almost upon us, and it’s time to complete your to-do list so you can fully embrace this beautiful season.